edgeimpulse/example-custom-ml-block-keras/README.md

 If you have extra packages that you want to install within the container, add them to `requirements.txt` and rebuild the container.

+#### Adding new arguments

+To add new arguments, see [Custom learning blocks > Arguments to your script](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/adding-custom-learning-blocks#arguments-to-your-script).

 ## Fetching new data

 To get up-to-date data from your project: